The top tourist attractions and places to visit in Marrakech – a travel guide to Morocco’s most beautiful imperial city.

 Throughout Morocco’s long and winded history, quite a couple of dynasties came and went.
 One of the stronger ones were the Saadians who ruled the kingdom between 1549 to 1659.
 The successfully defended the country against the Ottomans and defeated the Portuguese.
 Not all that much remains of their glory, though.
 Luckily, the former tombs of the Saadian rulers were rediscovered in Marrakech in 1917.

-If you haven’t seen royal Islamic tombs before, this one will be quite an eye-opener.
+If you haven’t seen royal Islamic tombs before, these 16th century beauties will be quite an eye-opener.
 Just in case you were wondering: the gravestones just mark the site of the grave.
 The bodies (or what is left of them) of the rulers are way down in the ground.

 Note: As only two people can view the inner tombs at a time, the queue in front of it is usually quite long.
 Prepare for waiting an hour or so.